RCMP Report: Semi and car collide near Little Fort - BC Local News

 If you are traveling on the highway in a line of vehicles, (which is just about always these days) and for some unknown reason the line comes to a stop, it is NOT okay to pass the vehicles in front of you.

 If the line has stopped, it’s stopped for a reason.
-Someone may be attempting to turn left at the front of the line, which is why you don’t see any turn signals.
+Someone could be attempting to turn left at the front of the line, which is why you don’t see any turn signals.

 If other people are moving around and or passing another vehicle, it is always your responsibility to determine if it is safe for you to do the same, once you can actually see what is going on.
 Do not just blindly follow the vehicles in front of you.